Bayesian estimation of a decreasing density: Numerical illlustrations

 a consistent estimator of $B_{21}$ where \item For the histogram estimator $f^H(0)=\mathbb{F}_n(\hat{b}_n)/\hat{b}_n$, $\hat{b}_n=2^{-1/3}\hat{B}_{21}n^{-1/3}$ was chosen with $\hat{B}_{21}$ as in (\ref{eq:adaptB21}).\\ \end{enumerate}

 Figure \ref{fig:boxexp} shows, for each combination of sample size and estimation method described, the boxplots of the 50 realized values based on samples from the standard exponential distribution.
-Figure \ref{fig:boxhfm} shows these boxplots for the samples from the half normal distribution.
+Figure \ref{fig:boxhfm} shows these boxplots for the samples from the halfNormal distribution.

 In table \ref{tab:exptab} we compare the bias, variance and mean squared error of these consistent estimators based on data from the standard exponential distribution.
 For the standard exponential data, the penalized estimator $f^{P}(0)$ performs best in the MSE sense.
 The Bayesian estimator $f^{B}$ has smallest variance, but big bias when the sample size is large ($n=10000$).
 This might be explained by the small contraction rate $n^{-1/6}$ at zero, but also by the fact that the Bayesian method is not specifically aimed at only estimating the density at zero, but instead the full density.